isomerpages/pa-corp/news-and-speeches/speeches/_posts/2024-09-29-post-Speech by PA's Deputy Chairman Edwin Tong, at the People’s Association Community Seminar 2024.md

 little bit more.

-80 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Moving forward, as I said, the People's Association, what we want to do is not just serve our residents and organise events to bring people together.<p></p>
+80 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Moving forward, as I said, the People's Association, what we want to do is not just serve our residents and organise events to bring people together.

-<p>We want to create opportunities to spark that desire that is already present
-in the community for them to step forward, empower them, take charge and galvanise them into action.
-We want to nurture our population's talents and aspirations to be involved in wanting to shape our community together so that residents are no longer just consumers of our programmes, but are effectively contributors and over time can also be changemakers in our community themselves.</p>
+81 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; We want to create opportunities to spark that desire that is already present in the community for them to step forward, empower them, take charge and galvanise them into action.
+We want to nurture our population's talents and aspirations to be involved in wanting to shape our community together so that residents are no longer just consumers of our programmes, but are effectively contributors and over time can also be changemakers in our community themselves.

-<p>Our goal is to build a community that cares.
-As I said just now, defining
-ourselves as where we are with the last person in our community, rather than just looking always at how we can achieve at the top.
-Where people will feel connected to and also responsible for the well-being of one another.</p>
+82 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Our goal is to build a community that cares.
+As I said just now, defining ourselves as where we are with the last person in our community, rather than just looking always at how we can achieve at the top.
+Where people will feel connected to and also responsible for the well-being of one another.

-<p>And that sense of unity will help us navigate the next 60 years and beyond
-as we approach Singapore’s 60 birthday next year.
-This leads us into our refreshed vision and we want this to be “A Nation that Cares for our Community”, reflecting what I said earlier.</p>
+83 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; And that sense of unity will help us navigate the next 60 years and beyond as we approach Singapore’s 60 birthday next year.
+This leads us into our refreshed vision and we want this to be “A Nation that Cares for our Community”, reflecting what I said earlier.

-<p>As I said, People's Association started 65 years ago, almost 65 years
+84 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; As I said, People's Association started 65 years ago, almost 65 years ago now.
-ago now.
 Our vision, our mission and everything that you see here will just be words if we don't put action behind them, we don't make them come to life, we don't take substantive and real action to make it come to life.
-It is still a critical mission for us to build the Singapore society.</p>
+It is still a critical mission for us to build the Singapore society.

-<p>Much as we have succeeded in the last 60 years, or almost 65 years now,
-the next 60 years and beyond will not be as easy, will not be without challenges, will not be without obstacles.</p>
+85 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Much as we have succeeded in the last 60 years, or almost 65 years now, the next 60 years and beyond will not be as easy, will not be without challenges, will not be without obstacles.

-<p>So it is important that we remain true to strengthening social cohesion,
-building resilience and overall forging a community that you and I will be proud of to leave behind for the next generation.
+86 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; So it is important that we remain true to strengthening social cohesion, building resilience and overall forging a community that you and I will be proud of to leave behind for the next generation.
 This will be a lot of work, but the work that we do collectively as People's Association and our partners, our stakeholders and our networks, they will make a lasting impact on our society.
 Just as the work of the previous generation have made a lasting impact on us.
-Just think back to how we responded collectively as a society during COVID.</p>
+Just think back to how we responded collectively as a society during COVID.

-<p>Think back to those days, just a few years ago, how we rallied together,
-came together, sometimes at risk to ourselves, many of our Grassroot Leaders, visiting blocks and residents where there were many COVID-plus cases without knowing what the implications were.
+87 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Think back to those days, just a few years ago, how we rallied together, came together, sometimes at risk to ourselves, many of our Grassroot Leaders, visiting blocks and residents where there were many COVID-plus cases without knowing what the implications were.
 That is the strength and hallmark of building resilience in Singapore.
 That work didn't come over night, that outcome didn't come overnight.
-It was built up over many, many decades of hard work on the ground, bit by bit, door-to-door, person-by-person.</p>
+It was built up over many, many decades of hard work on the ground, bit by bit, door-to-door, person-by-person.

-<p>This work that we do, a lot to do, a lot to maintain Singapore, where
-we are, but if you want to keep Singapore special, this is the work that we have to do collectively.</p>
+88 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; This work that we do, a lot to do, a lot to maintain Singapore, where we are, but if you want to keep Singapore special, this is the work that we have to do collectively.

-<p>This is the vision that we have to collectively tune ourselves towards.
+89 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; This is the vision that we have to collectively tune ourselves towards.
-And it takes all of us, it takes for all of us to come together to define what kind of Singapore we want to see, and how, very importantly we want to keep Singapore special.</p>
+And it takes all of us, it takes for all of us to come together to define what kind of Singapore we want to see, and how, very importantly we want to keep Singapore special.

-<p>These are some of the things that, I hope you can think about as you break
-into your ACWP in the coming months.
-Think about what are the different bits we can do, how we can energise, how we can activate, and how we can partner with a broader group of people beyond just the Grassroots Organisations to make a stronger, exponentially larger impact on society.</p>
+90 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; These are some of the things that, I hope you can think about as you break into your ACWP in the coming months.
+Think about what are the different bits we can do, how we can energise, how we can activate, and how we can partner with a broader group of people beyond just the Grassroots Organisations to make a stronger, exponentially larger impact on society.

-<p>Thank you very much.</p>
+ 91 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Thank you very much.